 If there’s one thing I’ve realized, it’s that there is only so much that one person can do from the outside.
 I’ve spent more time with these kids individually every week than their school teachers would, so I really doubt that they hold all the answers either.
 The truth is, you can only help kids if they’re willing to listen to you, and if you’re directly & heavily involved in their life.

-Parents are the ones who should really be saving their kids.
+Parents are the ones who should really be taking responsibility for their kids.
 They should be the ones to guide their kids & instill in them good values.
 And yet, so many of them aren’t up to this task.
 They themselves don’t know the first things about how to really raise a kid, what values to instill in them, and how to do so.

-We require people to take driving lessons & tests, before issuing them a driver’s license.
+We require people to take driving lessons before issuing them a driver’s license.
 We require people to buy health insurance.
 We require teachers to pass comprehensive certification & screening.
-And yet, when it comes to raising kids & shaping the future generations, parents do not face any responsibilities or requirements at all.
-Anyone with a working organ can have a baby & raise him in a way that will produce yet another criminal or welfare recipient 20 years down the road.
+And yet, when it comes to raising kids and shaping the future generations, parents do not face any responsibilities or requirements at all.
+Anyone with a working organ can have a baby and raise him in a way that will produce yet another criminal or welfare recipient 20 years down the road.

-These classes can cover the ABCs of parenting; make sure your kids are studying hard.
-Tell them to focus on going to college, not on football.
+These classes can cover the ABCs of parenting – tell your kids to focus on school, not football.
 Praise them for effort, not talent.
-These classes can bridge the gap between the wealth of child development knowledge gleaned by academic studies, and the working-class parents who are not aware of all this information.
-These classes can make parents think about & seriously consider how they are raising their kids, and what they could be doing differently.
-They can send parents the message that they have an awesome responsibility that they need to be constantly focused on & obsessing over.
+Corporal punishment does not work, reading does.
+These classes can bridge the gap between the wealth of child development knowledge that society has learnt, and the working-class parents who are not aware of all this information.
+These classes can make parents think about how they are raising their kids, and what they could be doing differently.
+They can send parents the message that they have an awesome responsibility that they need to be constantly focused on and obsessing over.

-Parents would still be free to ignore all this advice & do what they feel is right.
+Parents would still be free to ignore all this advice and do what they feel is right.
 They would still be free to have as many kids as they want.
-But at the very least, this will serve as an informational tool & forum that will help parents to focus more on, and better raise their kids.
+But at the very least, this will serve as an informational tool and forum that will help parents to focus more on, and better raise their kids.
 This is certainly not a complete panacea, but if it can help the next generation’s development even moderately, the long term societal benefits are huge.